AJ6CU/Nextion-screens-for-uBitx-KD8CEC-firmware/README.md

-# Original Nextion screens for uBitx KD8CEC firmware
+#Nextion screens for uBitx KD8CEC firmware
- This directory contains original Nextion screens designed by Ian Lee for his KD8CEC firmware for the uBitx.
+ This directory contains Nextion screens for Ian Lee's for his KD8CEC firmware for the uBitx.

 KD8CEC (Ian Lee, hamskey.com) developed an enhanced set of firmware for the uBitx transceiver designed by Ashhar Farham (VU2ESE) and sold by his company HF Signals Electronics Pvt. ltd (https://www.hfsignals.com/).
 KD8CEC created the first touchscreen UX for the uBitx using the Nextion smart screens to offload the processing and memory requirements over the already overloaded Arduino nano used by the uBitx.

 Ian created a wide variety of screens, especially for the smaller Nextion screens.
 Larger screens were not supported and generally resulted in only a portion of the screen being used.

+There are three main folders here:
+1. Original_KD8CEC  - these are the ones that Ian Lee originally designed
+2. User_Contributed_Screens - these are screens that various users have enhanced or created
+3. Resources - currently contains artwork for various size screens that can be leveraged for new screens

+So which screens do you choose?
+Best answer is to try various ones and see what you like.
+Just be aware that for larger screen sizes (3.5+), Ian Lee's screens were not resized and you will get a black boarder on right and the bottom.
+This is one of the things that various uses fixed in their contributed screens.

 NOTE ON FORMATS